JustinWhite814/GOT-Trivia/README.md

 ## Hurdles
+Markup :
-I would say learning even more about nested arrays and dom manipulation.
-I have some work to do in that area.
+ * I would say learning even more about nested arrays and dom manipulation.
+ * I have some work to do in that area.
-I did learn a lot though, This project really helped bring me closer to understanding it all.
+ * I did learn a lot though, This project really helped bring me closer to understanding it all.

 ## Technologies / Sites
 https://www.w3schools.com/howto/howto_js_typewriter.asp